dsingleton/flickr-browser/README.md

 ### Where are you getting the data?

 Using my [Flickr export script](https://github.com/dsingleton/flickr-backup), which is likely to change in step with this project.

+## Flickr ABCs

+This is one of a planned set of three tools around exported flickr data.

+* A) [Flickr Archive](https://github.com/dsingleton/flickr-archive) - Extracts photos and metadata from Flickr in to an archive, for use by other tools
+* B) [Flickr Browser](https://github.com/dsingleton/flickr-browser) - A web-app to browse the photos and metadata of a Flickr Archive
+* C) Flickr Something-begining-with-C - A tool to view a Flickr Archive in a regular file system, where the photos themselves contain the metadata